 Tax Foreclosure Sales download foreclosures

 Tax foreclosure sales are held on the average of 3-4 times per year.
 An advertisement runs in the Asheboro Courier-Tribune, Sunday edition for two consecutive Sundays prior to the sale date.
-This ad will give the following information: the name of the township in which the property is located, the listing taxpayer, the years in which the judgment covers, the parcel identification number (PIN), a deed description of the property, the place and time of the auction and the amount the bidding will start at (this amount includes: tax amounts under judgment (additional taxes may be owed over this amount), advertising fees, and sheriff’s fees).
+This ad will give the following information: the name of the township in which the property is located, the listing taxpayer, the years in which the judgment covers, the parcel identification number (PIN), a deed description of the property, the place and time of the auction and the starting bid amount, if any.

 IT IS YOUR RESPONSIBILITY TO RESEARCH AND OBTAIN INFORMATION REGARDING THE PROPERTY, PRIOR TO THE SALE!!

 The PIN number contained in the advertisement can be used to access a tax map of the property, along with the parcel information.
-This can be done in the Public Access Room of the Randolph County Tax Department.
+This can be done in the Public Access Room of the Randolph County Tax Department or via the Internet at www.co.randolph.nc.us (Click on Department, Scroll down to the Tax section, Choose the Foreclosure Sales option in the second column and follow further instructions).
 While this will not provide complete information concerning this property, it is a good place to start.

 DO NOT BID ON PROPERTY UNLESS YOU ARE PREPARED TO PURCHASE IT.
 North Carolina law allows Randolph County to pursue certain legal actions against a defaulting high bidder, including the recovery of the difference between his bid and the eventual sales price and any costs of required resales.